This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Skill Number Two: Getting Up When You Fall

-The next thing that you need to teach your kids to do before they even get on the ski hill is how to get up and they fall down.
+The next thing that you need to teach your kids to do before they even get on the ski hill is how to get up when they fall down.
 This is something that can be really difficult for some children so remember to exercise a lot of patience with them.

 The sooner kids learn to get up on their own skis the faster they will become independent skiers.
 There are two great ways where you can teach your kids how to get up on their skis and these skills can easily be taught indoors and then practiced on a gentle slope.